 In addition to the interest rate of the loan, other fees levied by the banks can make a difference to your cash flows.
 For example, the loan processing fees, prepayment charges of loans, etc.

-Public sector banks usually charge lower on these additional fees compared to private banks.
+One of the advantages of public sector banks over private sector banks is that the former usually charge lower on these additional fees compared to private counterparts.
 One reason could be that private banks incur high overheads in the form of more expensive offices, higher salaries to employees and other costs.
 This will eventually be recovered from customers by charging a premium on the services rendered.

 The speed of disbursing a loan is quite important for many customers.
 Private banks usually tend to score more on this factor compared to public sector banks.
 In many cases, customers of private banks are given a pre-approved loan, which reduces paperwork to a large extent

 The speed of disbursing a loan is quite important for many customers.
 Private banks usually tend to score more on this factor compared to public sector banks.
 In many cases, customers of private banks are given a pre-approved loan, which reduces paperwork to a large extent.
-The turnaround time is quicker in private banks, as employees are driven by more efficient processes and technology is used at every stage.
+The difference between public sector and private sector banks is that turnaround time is quicker in the former, as employees are driven by more efficient processes and technology is used at every stage.

 Public sector banks also use technology, but in many cases it is archaic and employees are also sometimes slower on the draw.
 This could mean that public sector banks are slower when it comes to loan disbursal.